AndrewCarracher/andrew_carracher_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

     #function will not know what card is as the parameters are card1 and card2.
 Also the card class does not have a .name function or variable, therefore we can assume by studying the whole function that this should read return card1.
   else
     #this may work in ruby however it is best to specify you are returning card2
-    card2
+    card2.
+    # Also the else is not required. end the if statement and then return card2 as function will stop if it hits first return
   end
 end
 #there are 1 too many ends.
 Also indentation is bad
 end

 def self.cards_total(cards)